yekerr/PSense/docs/tutorial_continuous.md

 Changed parameter 2 :
 ...
 ```
 Notice now that `eps` becomes a concrete value, PSense directly outputs the numerical distances instead of a symbolic expression containing `eps`.
-For KS statistic, PSense further outputs which $r$ results in the maximum value.
+For KS statistic, PSense further outputs which $r1$ value results in the maximum value.

 ***
 [Return to Homepage](index.html) | [Return to Tutorials](tutorial.html)